juanitorduz/website_projects/Presentations/satRday19/orduz_satRday19.md

 Sampling Methods - SMOTE
 ========================================================

-The synthetic minority over-sampling technique (**SMOTE**) is a data sampling procedure that uses both up-sampling and down-sampling.
-To up-sample for the minority class, SMOTE synthesizes new cases: a data point is randomly selected from the minority class and its K-nearest neighbors are determined.
+**SMOTE** is a data sampling procedure that uses both up-sampling and down-sampling.
+To up-sample for the minority class, it synthesizes new cases: a data point is randomly selected from the minority class and its K-nearest neighbors are determined.
+The new synthetic data point is a random combination of the predictors of the randomly selected data point and its neighbors.

 We can use the [DMwR](https://cran.r-project.org/web/packages/DMwR/index.html) package: